Sony-99/ISEC6000-Secure-DevOps/README.md

 # ISEC6000-Secure-DevOps Assignment 1

-Welcome to the repository for the secure devops assignment 1 This repository has inforamtion about the tasks executed for Secure DevOps Assignment 1.
+Welcome to the repository for the secure devops assignment 1 This repository has information about the tasks executed for Secure DevOps Assignment 1.

 ## Highlights: